franciscop/umbrella/jquery.md

 UmbrellaJS provides the actually processed node as first argument to the called function, [see the documentation for .each()](https://Umbrellajs.com/documentation#each).

-As a bonus you get the node count as second argument, so you don't have count it yourself in case you need it:
+As a bonus you get the node index as second argument, so you don't have count it yourself in case you need it:

 ```js
 u('.myclass').each(function (el, i) {